Real-Projects-Digitalization/Mejana/README.md

 ## Value
 The MEJANA app is your everyday companion for more safety within your daily life.
 We are constantly working on improving our service and offer you innovative applications from a single source.
-Feedback and constructive criticism are always welcome and help us to provide you with a better.
+Feedback and constructive criticism are always welcome and help us to provide you with a better product and service.